-According to Hubspot, 87% of businesses are now using video as part of their marketing strategy.
-It’s understandable, when you consider that the average person spends 1.5 hours watching videos every day.
-And video can be an ideal medium for communicating the complex ideas often associated with new technologies and technical products.
-Here are a few suggestions of how to get started.
+According to Hubspot, 85% of businesses are now using video as part of their marketing strategy.
+Video can be an ideal medium for communicating the complex ideas often associated with new technologies and technical products.
+Here are a few suggestions on how to get started:

 1. A TV series